denx20/Hoo-Ray/README.md

 If UDP multicast is configured properly[^udp], you should see *Hello, World!* printed on the terminal with `listener` running.

 [^udp]: In the particular case of misconfiguration that happened to me while running a Linux machine on Duke's network, I had to execute `sudo vim /etc/resolv.conf` and change the nameserver line to `nameserver 152.3.72.100`.
 Might not apply to you, but could be of interest to consult.
-[^deps]: If you get an error about Cabal cannot resolve dependencies while installing with `-f distributed`, downgrade your GHC to 8.4.4 with `ghcup tui` and try again.
-It seems that the distributed-process package has a dependency issue and can only work with GHC 8.x.x.
-Furthermore, we have tried using `stack` as our resolver, but it keeps falling back to stack with GHC 8.x.x even though the [distributed-process package](https://github.com/haskell-distributed/distributed-process) has some yaml files for GHC 9.x.x with stack.
-I am unsure why.
-[^localhost_problem]: For some reason, using `localhost` here only occasionally works, but using `127.0.0.1` always works.
-Any networks person to explain why?